ogeesan/bpod-docs-testing/docs/user-guide/modules.md

 moduleserial <-- Information exchange --> arduino
 ```

-ArCOM is a communication protocol toolset developed by Sanworks to simplify data transaction between Arduinos with other Arduinos and computers.
+ArCOM is a library for Arduino developed by Sanworks to simplify data transaction between Arduinos with other Arduinos and computers.
 Rather than working directly in binary, ArCOM makes it easy to send and receive bytes from a module.
 The rationale for its development can be found [here](https://sanworks.io/news/viewArticle?articleID=ArCOM1).

 <!-- but why use this instead of the Serial class? -->